Last Updated: October 10, 2022

 Does Pinot Noir have more alcohol than Cabernet?

-Though both Pinot Noir and Cabernet are low-sugar brews, the former has the lesser of the two, this means that less ‘fuel’ is available for fermentation, resulting in comparatively lower alcohol content.
+No. Though both Pinot Noir and Cabernet are low-sugar brews, the former has the lesser of the two which means that less ‘fuel’ is available for fermentation, resulting in comparatively lower alcohol content.

 To put it simply: Pinot Noir contains less alcohol (generally) than Cabernet, however, neither one has particularly high levels of alcohol in them.

 Is Pinot Noir sweeter than Cabernet Sauvignon?

-But as far as drinkability is concerned, a first-timer will be better off with a sweet variety of Pinot Noir rather than highly tannic and acidic Cabernet Sauvignon.
+Yes, Pinot Noir is (generally) sweeter than Cabernet Sauvignon.
+This does not make much difference since both tastes are impressive in both cases.
+Pinot Noir is available in several fruity versions, while most Cabernet wines are not all that sweet in comparison.
+As far as drinkability is concerned, though, a first-timer will be better off with a sweet variety of Pinot Noir rather than highly tannic and acidic Cabernet Sauvignon.

 Which is better -- Pinot Noir or Cabernet?